Plan the perfect craft room using these tips and tricks! You’re definitely not going to want to miss this craft room organizing challenge!

 It’s unlikely that you’ll be able to get everything finished in that time, especially when it comes to organizing things like paper and digital photos, but it’s definitely a step in the right direction.

 Here’s your homework for this week.
 You have two assignments.

-- Print the Printable 52 Weeks Commitment and sign off on it.
-Promise yourself that you will get organized.
-There are almost 300 of us in the Facebook group now.
+- Promise yourself that you will get organized.
+There are over 50k of us in the Facebook group now.
 Let’s encourage and inspire one another.
 Each and every one of us can do this.
 No turning back.

-- Print the 52 Weeks Printable Week 1 goals worksheet and make a few notes about what you have versus what you want and what you’re hoping to accomplish by working through these challenges.
+- Make a few notes about what you have versus what you want and what you’re hoping to accomplish by working through these challenges.
 We’re going to spend the next few weeks refining our goals and putting together a plan.

 Just to review, here’s your to-do list for this week.